cvmohan-ds/cvmvcf/README.md

 # cvmvcf
 ## _cvmvcf is my spinoff of pyvcf_

-Pyvcf is currently not being maintained actively.
-This package helps those who want to parse vcf and are looking for similar functinality as pyvcf.
+This package helps those who want to parse vcf and are looking for similar functinality as pyvcf as currently pyvcf is currently not being maintained actively.

 ## How to work with cvmvcf